Very Large Array: History

-In 1997 the VLA featured in Contact, the film adaptation of the 1985 book by the same name written by Carl Sagan.
+In 1997 the VLA was featured in Contact, the film adaptation of the 1985 book by the same name written by Carl Sagan.

 With a view to upgrading the venerable 1970s technology with which the VLA was built, the VLA has evolved into the Expanded Very Large Array (EVLA).
 Beginning in 2001, the upgrade has enhanced the instrument's sensitivity, frequency range, and resolution with the installation of new hardware at the San Agustin site.
 The project was completed on time and on budget in 2012.
 A second phase of this upgrade may add up to eight additional antennae in other parts of the state of New Mexico, up to 300 km away, if funded.

 The decade-long EVLA upgrade project resulted in the VLA expanding its technical capacities by factors of up to 8,000.
 The 1970s-era electronics were replaced with state-of-the-art equipment.
 To reflect this increased capacity, VLA officials asked for input from both the scientific community and the public in coming up with a new name for the array, and near the completion of the EVLA project in January 2012 it was announced that the array would be renamed the "Karl G. Jansky Very Large Array".
 On March 31, 2012, the VLA was officially renamed in a ceremony inside the Antenna Assembly Building.